 A yogi eats once a day, a bhogi eats twice, a rogi eat three times a day, and it takes four men to carry you to the funeral pyre

 Unwrapping this poem:

-A person of knowledge eats only once a day
+A person of living a spiritual path of yoga eats only once a day

 One who is of the enjoyment of the world eats twice a day